11hifish/optimized_private_majority/README.md

 # optimized_private_majority
-Optimized tradeoffs for private majority ensembling
+Code for experiments in "Optimized tradeoffs for private majority ensembling".